ajowyit/ad-deployment-configuration/README.md

   </tr>
 </table>
 <p>
- - For Server Roles, select Active Directotry Domain Services (ADDS) and click Add Features.
+ - For Server Roles, select Active Directotry Domain Services (ADDS).
+Click on Add Features.
-<p> - Confirm the box is checked next to ADDS and click Next.</p>
+<p> - Ensure that the box is checked next to ADDS.
+Click on Next.</p>
 <br />

 <p>
 <img width="800" alt="DAD5" src="https://github.com/user-attachments/assets/38137c49-ed14-42fa-a5d2-22581ef9b503" />
 </p>
 <p>
  - Check the box next to Restart the destination server automatically if required.
-Click Yes on the pop-up and click Install.
+Click on Yes on the pop-up and then click on Install.
-<p> - Once the Feature installation finishes, simply click Close.</p>
+<p> - When the installation is finished, click Close.</p>
 <br />

 <p>